 Have finally gotten my laptop fixed after a week of it being on the fritz, I’ve really begun to appreciate the convenience of having wireless internet access in one’s own home.
 How did we ever live without this stuff?

-Schlepping between internet cafes in Krakow over the past week had started to get old and definitely cut down on computer time.
-The inconvenience got me thinking about the Amish and their relationship to computers.
+The inconvenience of no laptop got me thinking about the Amish and their relationship to computers.